aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/rendering/converting-to-fixed-page-format/specify-rendering-options-when-converting-to-pdf/_index.md

 The following example demonstrates how to save a document to PDF format, preserving the document structure:

-{{< gist "aspose-com-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-File Formats and Conversions-Save Options-working_with_pdf_save_options-ExportDocumentStructure.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-File Formats and Conversions-Save Options-working_with_pdf_save_options-ExportDocumentStructure.py" >}}

 Aspose.Words also allows you to export document custom properties to PDF, which is demonstrated by the following example:

-{{< gist "aspose-com-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-File Formats and Conversions-Save Options-working_with_pdf_save_options-CustomPropertiesExport.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-File Formats and Conversions-Save Options-working_with_pdf_save_options-CustomPropertiesExport.py" >}}

 ## Exporting Outlines from Bookmarks and Headings in Output PDF